virusereturns/kotracker/README.md

 # Special thanks

-baldnate for the CSS styles
+wintery-mix for the CSS styles